mozilla/ichnaea/docs/devdeploy_index.rst

 Development/Deployment documentation
 ====================================

-These sections covers information for people who are developing or deploying Ichnaea.
+This section covers information for people who are developing or deploying Ichnaea.

 .. toctree::